Table of Contents

 Running High Performance Computing workloads in the cloud brings a number of benefits for organizations that have changing needs and demands coming from their HPC User community and allows to benefit from the following advantages:

-- Bursting HPC workload into the cloud.
-To maximise return on investment of your on-premise HPC system, you want your system to be over-subscribed, meaning the cluster is running at maximum utilization with a small backlog of workloads.
+To maximize return on investment of your on-premise HPC system, you want your system to be over-subscribed, meaning the cluster is running at maximum utilization with a small backlog of workloads.
 Whilst this delivers ROI for the capital investment of the HPC system, it can often mean the on-premises HPC capacity is too limited to run all the HPC jobs that are required at the time.

 This means important jobs have to wait for access to resources, simulations have to be scaled back, or projects cannot proceed fast enough leading to costly delays.
 In such cases, supplementing your HPC capacity with on-demand cloud resources enables you to complete projects faster, run larger and more complex simulations and handle urgent demands for access to HPC resources to meet critical deadlines.